Yfke Sturm: TV host

 In 2006, Sturm became the host of Holland's Next Top Model, the Dutch version of America's Next Top Model, which is shown on prime-time TV and is popular.
 After the second season of HNTM, she decided to focus on her career as a model, as it was difficult to combine the TV work with her successful modeling career.
 In 2011 she made a guest appearance on Holland's Next Top Model.
 In December 2016 she started working for Fox Netherlands as a presenter, starting with the Victoria's Secret Fashion Show 2016, where she took backstage interviews.

 Yfke's Model Secrets

 Sturm is the co-author of the 2009 book Yfke's Model Secrets.
 It includes tips about exercise and diet and stories about the modeling industry.

-Private life
+Personal life

-Sturm was married to businessman Imad Izemrane from 2007 to 2010, when the couple divorced.
-She previously lived in New York, and later moved to London.
-In 2015 she had a son.
+Sturm is in a longterm relationship with businessman Giles Coren.
+She previously lived in New York City, and later moved to London.
+In 2015 she had a son with Giles.

 In September 2015 Sturm was seriously injured when she fell off a surf jet off the island of Ischia and was sailed over by a boat.
 She was airlifted to the nearest hospital with a fractured skull and spinal fractures, and was placed in a medically induced coma.

+In 2026, the US Department of Justice released parts of the Epstein Files, including email correspondence from 2011 to 2015, allegedly between Sturm and Jeffrey Epstein.
+The emails, which occurred after Epstein's 2008 conviction for solicitation of prostitution with a minor, include discussion about Sturm's divorce as well as sexually explicit messages.
+In the emails, Epstein asked Sturm to introduce him to other women, but there is no evidence that Sturm did so.
+Sturm has declared that her contact with Epstein was "naive" and a "serious error of judgement".